May 11, 2011

-Following a string of catastrophic automobile accidents involving commercial vehicles, New York has arrested 46 individuals for driving with suspended commercial driver’s licenses.
+Following a string of catastrophic auto accidents involving commercial vehicles, New York has arrested 46 individuals for driving with suspended commercial driver’s licenses.

 On March 15, 2011, 15 people were killed in a commercial bus accident while traveling on a bus returning from a casino.